cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/UserApi.md

             ],
             username="username_example",
         ),
-    ]) # CreateUsersParams | If an Active Directory or an IdP domain is specified, a new user is added to the Cohesity Cluster against the specified Active Directory/IdP user principal.
+    ]) # CreateUsersParameters | If an Active Directory or an IdP domain is specified, a new user is added to the Cohesity Cluster against the specified Active Directory/IdP user principal.
 If the LOCAL domain is specified, a new user is created directly in the default LOCAL domain on the Cohesity Cluster.

 # example passing only required values which don't have defaults set
 try: